akshayeanil/Python-Flask-CRUD-App/readme.md

 CRUD means Create, Read, Update and Delete operations.

 This app will let you add new student record, read and show student records, update student record and delete student record.
 Python-Flask web application framework or module is being used to handle the requests and responses from users.
-For better understanding of code and working, read the comments present in the file and you will get to learn things easily.
+For better understanding of code and working, read the comments present in the file and you will get to learn things easillyy.

 ## Tech Stack used in the project